dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

         print(f"[RETRY METRIC] sg_id={sg_id}, port=80 → retry_count={retry_count}, max_retry_observed={max_retry_observed}")
 ```

-This code is realted to the adaptive watchdog timeout code presented in the previous section.
-As the SG rules are applied
+This code is realted to the adaptive watchdog timeout code presented in the previous UPDATE.
+The adpative watchdog code has been completely refactored and works very well.
+The fixes in this UPDATE have completed
+all of the function implementatino in this area.

-to the nodes in the process, a max_retry_observed is calculated and this is what feeds into the contention_penalty of the
-adaptive watchdog timeout formula.
+As the SG rules are applied to the nodes in the process, a max_retry_observed is calculated and this is what feeds into the contention_penalty of the adaptive watchdog timeout formula.

 Some examples of the print logs in this area of the code are below:

+The SYNTHETIC injection was used in some of the smaller node test executions.
+As shown below at 512 nodes, the API contention
+becomes real, with variable max_retry_observed from 1 all the way to 5 or 6.

+The watchdog timeout then reflects the contention penalty accordingly at the per process level.

 ```